 It is crucial that FSU acquire additional land to provide room for sustained growth while maintaining the current sense of density that is a major asset of the campus.
 There are no more empty or undeveloped sites for buildings - whenever a new facility is constructed, something already improved by FSU will have to be demolished and hopefully replaced somewhere else.
 To the east and south of the campus there are significant areas contiguous to FSU that are clearly in transition and suitable for redevelopment.
 The large shaded area in the diagram extends from Copeland Street eastward to Macomb Street and southward from Jefferson Street to Gaines Street.
-The University has acquired the Tucker Civic Center and O'Connell parcels as well as a few scattered tracts but considerably more funding will be required to obtain adequate amounts of land to aggregate into useful parcels.
+A few scattered tracts have already been acquired but considerably more funding will be required to obtain adequate amounts of land to aggregate into useful parcels.
 Two smaller areas to the north, 1) along the "town-gown" strip of Tennessee Street and 2) in the northwest corner at Tennessee Street and Stadium Drive, should be acquired to complete the landholdings in a useful configuration on those edges.